 This course introduces the student to the structure and function of the body.
 Directions, geometric planes, and cavities of the body are presented.
 Cells, tissues, organs, and systems are discussed.
 The major organs of each system and how they relate to the overall status of the body are covered.
-A student who fails AP110CR will be withdrawn from the co-requisite course.
-Prerequisites: None; Co-requisite: VN103CR
+A student who fails AP110CR will be withdrawn from the corequisite course.

+None;

-BIOL1111: Anatomy and Physiology I VLab
+BIOL1111: Anatomy & Physiology I VLab

 In this virtual lab, the student will learn through virtual experiments the organization of the body and the anatomy/physiology of the cells, tissues and membranes, and various body systems as correlated to the BIOL1310 Anatomy & Physiology I course content.
-Co-requisite: BIOL1310

-BIOL1121: Anatomy and Physiology II VLab
+BIOL1121: Anatomy & Physiology II VLab